 Generate Metrics¶

-This involves generating new metric data from existing data within the current workspace, thereby designing and implementing new technical metrics according to actual business needs.
+Generate new metric data from existing data within the current workspace, allowing you to design and implement new technical metrics based on actual business needs.

-- Only roles with "Generate Metric Configuration Management Permissions" can create and edit metrics;
+Only roles with the "Generate Metrics Configuration Management" permission can create and edit metrics.

-- After metrics are generated, they will be stored according to the current default data storage strategy, and charges will apply based on the number of generated time series;
+After metrics are generated, they will be stored according to the current default data storage policy, and charges will be incurred based on the number of generated time series.

-- If no data is reported after generating the metric, it cannot be queried or analyzed in the workspace.
+If no data is reported after generating metrics, they cannot be queried or analyzed within the workspace.

 Create¶

-- Define generated metric content, setting up the method and results for generating metrics, including the period for generating metrics, the label name of newly generated metrics, and the measurement set name.
+- Define the generated metric content, setting the method and results for generating metrics, including the generation frequency, the tag names, and the measurement name for the newly generated metrics.

 Data Query¶

 Metric data additionally supports PromQL queries.
-Beyond that, both simple queries and DQL queries are supported.
+Apart from that, other data types support simple queries and DQL queries.

 For more details, refer to Chart Query.